Key takeaways on budget forecasting

 Forecasting is the higher-level, more flexible cousin of the static budget.
 It looks at the bigger picture—major revenue and expense items—and can change over time due to reviews and changes in the economic landscape.

 Forecasts can focus on the entire business or a specific subset of finance, like ARR.
-Forecasts may be based on the budget, but they may also be what-if scenarios, edge cases, or cash forecasts.
+Forecasts may depend on the budget, but they may also be what-if scenarios, edge cases, or cash forecasts.

 Key features of forecasts

-Regular updates: Unlike a static budget, forecasts get regular updates—at least every six months, although different industries revise their forecasts every quarter or month.
-Forecasts that add future periods as the previous periods close are known as “rolling” forecasts.
+- Regular updates: Unlike a static budget, forecasts get regular updates—at least every six months, although different industries may revise their forecasts every quarter or month.
+Forecasts that add future periods as the previous periods close are “rolling” forecasts.

-Real-time feedback: If a budget is a roadmap for where the business wants to go, the forecast provides data on its direction.
-Forecast information changes based on real-world changes with new info.
-They may change based on the economy, the supply chain, or the competitive landscape.
+- Real-time feedback: If a budget is a roadmap for where the business wants to go, the forecast provides data on its direction.
+Forecast information changes based on real-world changes with new information.
+They may change based on the economy, supply chain, or competitive landscape.

 What is a budget forecast?